-We provide Tailor Made Half/Full Day Birding Tours around the Kampala/Entebbe region!
+We provide Tailor Made Half/One Day Birding Tours around the Kampala/Entebbe region!

 Aren’t we good ay?
 We’ve even structured some half day or one day birding tours from within easy reach of Kampala/Entebbe to favour people who possibly don’t have much time but would like to have a professional Uganda Birding Tour.